johnseto/SolisAgileManager/README.md

 This app is designed to optimally manage the battery charging for your Solar/PV/Battery system, when used with the Octopus Agile tariff.
-The idea is that it will analyse upcoming Agile prices, and then pick a strategy to charge your battery based on the cheapest periods.
+The idea is that it will analyse upcoming Agile prices, and then apply an opinionated strategy to manage your battery based on the cheapest periods.

 <img width="1133" alt="SolisManager" src="https://github.com/user-attachments/assets/907e1d92-bc77-487c-bc30-378b02d41a0f" />